Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

 ## 3.3 Update Test

-Note that you can not update an test's ID.
+Note that you cannot update an test's ID.

 If an update request contains information of a test that doesn't exist, it will create it.